 Various factors and health conditions, including diabetes, can raise your risk of kidney disease (

-Prolonged high blood sugar levels may damage your blood vessels, including those in your kidneys.
-As a result, about 1 in 3 adults with diabetes also have kidney disease (
+Prolonged high blood sugar levels may also damage your blood vessels, including those in your kidneys.
+As a result, about 1 in 3 adults with diabetes have kidney disease (

 A healthcare professional and a registered dietitian can advise you on your individual needs for protein and other nutrients, depending on your stage of kidney disease.

 Having high blood phosphorus levels for an extended period can raise your heart disease risk, weaken your bones, and increase your risk of early death (